skip to content

 Teaching Professor of Chemistry

-I am a Teaching Fellow in Inorganic Chemistry for the Department of Chemistry, the acting Senior Tutor at Churchill College, and I teach a summer course at the Institute of Continuing Education in Madingley.
-My teaching duties include lecturing, demonstrating in the practical classes and small group tutorials for chemistry students from all four years of the Natural Sciences degree.
+I am a Teaching Professor in Inorganic Chemistry in the Department of Chemistry and the Deputy Senior Tutor at Churchill College.
+My teaching duties include lecturing courses on the structure, bonding and reactivity of transition metal complexes and on electron deficient, main group compounds.
+I demonstrate in the practical classes and conduct small group tutorials (supervisions) for chemistry students from all four years of the Natural Sciences degree.
 I encourage students to think laterally about the subject and to make connections between topics through collaborative discussion and linking theoretical chemistry work to practical sessions.

 Research interests